benwilcock/spring-rsocket-demo/docs/rsocket-to-spring.md

 }
 ```

-Finally, there are a couple of Lombok `@Data` classes which are used to model the server request and response.
-They are fairly trivial in nature as you can see if you explore the code.
-You don't need to use Lombok if you don't want to, regular Java 'beans' are just as good.
+In the code, there is also a couple of [Lombok][lombok] `@Data` classes which are used to model the server request and response messages.
+They are fairly trivial in nature as you will see if you explore the code.

-Let's start the server.
+> You don't need to use Lombok if you don't want to, regular Java 'beans' are just as good.

+#### Let's Start The Server.

 ```bash
 cd rsocket-server